ascooper57/lambda-template-python/README.md

 A microservice splits a large monolithic application into several small, self-containing services.
 Amazon Web Services (AWS) introduced a technology named Functions as a Service (Lambda) which allows each API endpoint to be become a discrete self-contained stateless microservice.
 Developing and deploying correctly architected Lambda functions that meet enterprise-level standards of scalability, maintainability, and security is difficult and time consuming.

 With our approach and toolset, AWS developers can automatically generate source and test code, then deploy a correct Functions as a Service backend, allowing you to focus their time and energy on building valuable business logic instead of wrangling with and debugging mundane, common, and routine code.
 We provide this open source project template to bootstrap Lambda Endpoint development.
-We also provide our tool Praktikos to publish these (and your future / custom Lambda Endpoints) into Amazon Web Services reducing or eliminating the need for you to become an expert in technologies such as RDS, S3, Cognito, IAM, Lambda, Api Gateway, CloudWatch, Simple Messaging Service.
+We also provide our tool Praktikós to publish these (and your future / custom Lambda Endpoints) into Amazon Web Services reducing or eliminating the need for you to become an expert in technologies such as RDS, S3, Cognito, IAM, Lambda, Api Gateway, CloudWatch, Simple Messaging Service.

 We are not a runtime library.
 All Praktikós generated code utilizes native language libraries / packages / modules.
 Everything that is provisioned or installed in Amazon utilizes their native, pristine services